Tile Hill: Notable residents

-The artist, George Shaw, moved into Tile Hill in 1968 with his family.
-The estate in Tile Hill his family moved to was built after the war, as part of the nationwide programme to create a modern future.
+The artist George Shaw moved with his family to Tile Hill in 1968.
+Their new home sat within a post‑war estate built as part of the nationwide drive to create a modern, forward‑looking Britain.
 The estate is open-plan, cut across by long paths and roads, and edged with woods, a remnant of what was once the Forest of Arden.
-George used this suburban environment as the inspiration to paint highly detailed, almost photo-realistic works using the novel medium of Humbrol Model Paint.
+This suburban landscape became Shaw’s lifelong subject.
+Using Humbrol model paint, an unconventional medium more often found in children’s Airfix hobby kits, he created meticulously detailed, almost photo‑realistic paintings.

 The children’s author Cathy Cassidy also grew up in Tile Hill and used some of her childhood memories in her books.
 Similarly, former boxer Jamie McGough, born and raised in Tile Hill, drew on family history in Tile Hill for his first major play, Fighting Irish.

 Notable events

 Tile Hill was a scene of carnage and made the national headlines on 19 December 1988 when the Tile Hill Village branch of Midland Bank was raided by two armed robbers.
 When police responded and pursued the raiders, one of them shot dead 29-year-old officer Gavin Carlton and wounded his colleague Leonard Jakeman as the pursuit reached Torrington Avenue.
 The gunman, 22-year-old David Fisher, then broke into a house in the city's Earlsdon district, where he was surrounded by armed officers before shooting himself dead.